 Though it was developed by the military and intelligence agencies, red teaming works just as well for business.
 These are potent weapons you can use to attack groupthink and complacency head-on, before your competitors turn those weaknesses to their advantage.

-Red teaming also helps you think differently about your business and see how customers, competitors, and other key constituencies will react to moves you make in the marketplace — before you make them.
+Red Team Thinking™ helps you think differently about your business and see how customers, competitors, and other key constituencies will react to moves you make in the marketplace — before you make them.
 Red teaming can also show you how to turn disruptive events to your advantage.

-Red teaming is how you stay relevant, keep ahead of your competition, and cope with an increasingly complex and uncertain world.
+Red Team Thinking™ is how you stay relevant, keep ahead of your competition, and cope with an increasingly complex and uncertain world.

 “Red Teaming provides the specific tools and a reliable process to continuously improve your management system and business plan to adapt and thrive in our rapidly changing world”